Home Latest PDF of ABV: Accredited in Business Valuation

 The ABV test is offered in a two-part, modular format.
 Module 1, "Approaches", covers Content Specification Outline (CSO) section II and chapters 4-7 and 9 of ABV test Review.
 Module 2, "Analysis and Related" covers CSO sections I & III and chapters 1-3 and 8 of ABV test Review.
 Please reference the CSO before preparing for the ABV exam.

-NOTE: Taking this review course does not certain that the candidate will successfully pass the ABV exam.
-This course reviews most of the items on the exams content specific outline and is not meant to teach courses to the candidate for the first time.
-A significant amount of independent reading and study will be necessary to prepare for the exam, regardless of whether or not the candidate completes this review course.
+NOTE: Taking this review course does not guarantee that the candidate will successfully pass the ABV exam.
+This course reviews most of the items on the exams content specific outline and is not meant to teach syllabus to the candidate for the first time.
+A significant amount of independent practicing and study will be necessary to prepare for the exam, regardless of whether or not the candidate completes this review course.

 Key topics: